-Disclaimer: this post contains an Amazon affiliate link See my disclosure policy for more information.
+Disclaimer: This post contains affiliate links See my disclosure policy for more information.

 5 Ways to Prevent Garden Pests Organically

-Take a good look at your soil, it should be rich, loose and hopefully full of life, with worms and lots of good stuff!
+Take a good look at your soil; it should be rich, loose, and hopefully full of life, with worms and lots of good stuff!
 If it is, great!
 Keep up what you are doing.
 If it isn’t, take steps to correct it.
-Soil will improve over time as you make it a priority.
+The soil will improve over time as you make it a priority.

-- Determine your soil structure: Sandy, clay or loamy types have different characteristics.
-Ideally your soil is loamy, a combination of clay and sandy types.
-This is the most desireable for growing plants.
+- Determine your soil structure: Sandy, clay, or loamy types have different characteristics.
+Ideally, your soil is loamy, a combination of clay and sandy types.
+This is the most desirable for growing plants.

 - Feed your soil!
 Organic amendments are the most effective way to promote long-term soil health and fertility.
-Things such as blood meal, bone meal, worm castings, azomite help feed the microbes in the soil and promote healthy plants.
+Things such as blood meal, bone meal, worm castings, and Azomite help feed the microbes in the soil and promote healthy plants.

-Over time your soil structure will improve and your plants will have what they need to thrive and resist pests and diseases.
+Over time, your soil structure will improve, and your plants will have what they need to thrive and resist pests and diseases organically.

 Take advantage of plants that help each other grow, repel harmful insects, and attract pollinators and other helpful insects.
-Companion planting is an important part of preventing pests in the garden organically.
+Companion planting is an important part of preventing pests and diseases in the garden organically.

 Here are a few of my favorite companion plants:

-- Nasturtiums – Prolific and edible, nasturtiums also help repel squash bugs, blackfly, whiteflies and borers.
-Tomatoes, radishes, squash and fruit trees benefit from nasturtiums planted nearby.
-Nasturtiums are also what’s known as a ‘trap crop’, Insects feed on and lay their eggs in trap crops, instead of other areas around the garden.
+Nasturtiums are also what’s known as a ‘trap crop‘; insects feed on and lay their eggs in trap crops instead of other areas around the garden.

-There are many reasons to roate where you plant your crops but preventing pests and diseases organically is a big one!
+There are many reasons to rotate where you plant your crops, but preventing pests and diseases organically is a big one!

 Make daily walks through your garden a habit.
 I love walking around and noticing the new growth and blossoms.
 Use this time to be on the lookout for problems as well.

-- Check undersides of leaves for eggs or bugs.
+- Check the undersides of leaves for eggs or bugs.

-- Look for damage to leaves or stems of plants, look around for the culprit.
+- Look for damage to leaves or stems of plants, and look around for the culprit.

-- Try be in your garden when your drip or water system is running, you will spot leaks or problems with watering right away.
-A battery died in my irrigation timer last year and it took me a couple of days before I realized what had happened.
-The plants were stressed from no water and the bugs moved in.
+- Try to be in your garden when your drip or water system is running; you will spot leaks or watering problems immediately.
+A battery died in my irrigation timer last year, and it took me a couple of days to realize what had happened.
+The plants were stressed by no water, and the bugs moved in.
 I had to pull out infested cucumber plants.

 Spending time in your garden alerts you to small problems before they get larger.
-It’s much easier to pick off few squash bug eggs or squash bugs than an army of them.
+It’s much easier to pick off a few snails, squash bug eggs, or squash bugs than an army of them.

-The goal with organic gardening is to get a little mini ecosystem going on in your garden.
-A few aphids come and then hopefully here come the ladybugs…
+The goal of organic gardening is to get a mini-ecosystem going on in your garden.
+A few aphids come, and then hopefully, here come the ladybugs.

 Don’t be too quick to get rid of bugs.
 If the plant’s overall health won’t be affected by a couple of bugs, just keep an eye on it.
-Remember that when you spray, especially when you are using chemicals you might kill the good guys as well as the bad guys.
-If you do decide to spray, start with water, then try soapy water and neem oil.
-There are organic options.
+Remember that when you spray, especially when you are using chemicals, you might kill the good guys as well as the bad guys.
+If you do decide to spray, start with water.

-Consider pulling heavily infested plants rather than treating repeatedly.
-Often plants become infested when they reach the end of their life cycle.
+Consider pulling heavily infested plants rather than treating them repeatedly.
+Often, plants become infested when they reach the end of their life cycle.

-Learn to recognize beneficial insects in all their forms (eggs, larvae, pupae, adult, etc.) Be an informed organic gardener and welcome beneficial insects into your garden.
+Learn to recognize beneficial and harmful insects in all their forms (eggs, larvae, pupae, adult, etc.).
+Be an informed organic gardener and welcome beneficial insects into your garden.